Mozambique has signed but not yet ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Meetings of states parties

-Mozambique attended as an observer the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Mozambique observed the first meeting of states parties to the TPNW in 2022.
 It announced that “currently internal procedures are under way” in Mozambique to ratify the treaty “as quickly as possible”.

 TPNW negotiations